kghamilton89/guerra-civil-espanola/README.md

 #### Historical Flags and Leaders

-Although [Partido Comunista de España](https://en.wikipedia.org/wiki/Communist_Party_of_Spain) was the largest of the leftist factions, the Partido Obrero de Unificación Marxista (POUM) is the Communist faction in this mod.
-This is both a historical and aesthetic decision: POUM was responsible for more military action than the PCE, although their numbers were smaller.
+Although [Partido Comunista de España](https://en.wikipedia.org/wiki/Communist_Party_of_Spain) was the largest faction of the [Popular Front](https://en.wikipedia.org/wiki/Popular_Front_(Spain)), the Partido Obrero de Unificación Marxista (POUM) is the Communist faction in this mod.
+This is both a historical and aesthetic decision.
+POUM was responsible for more military action than the PCE, although their numbers were smaller.
 Additionaly, POUM forces also included anarchist fighters from the [Confederación Nacional del Trabajo](https://en.wikipedia.org/wiki/Confederaci%C3%B3n_Nacional_del_Trabajo#The_Civil_War), who were together attacked repeatedly by temporary coalitions of PCE and Falangist forces.

  Republican | Non-Aligned | Communist | Facist
  :--:|:--:|:--:|:--: